milselarch/domopomo/README.md

 To build a redistributable, production mode package, use `wails build`.

+## Python Scripts

+There are some python scripts in the `helper_scripts/`.
+They require Python 3.12 to run:
+1. `python3.12 -m venv venv` - create a virtual environment
+2. `source venv/bin/activate` - activate the virtual environment

 ## TODO:
 - add ability to add pomodoro timer rule
 - show existing programs + option to block it